Frequently Asked Questions¶

 Mesa provides powerful high-level APIs to applications and implements device-specific code in userspace to support the implementation. libcamera provides high-level APIs that handle device-specific code in userspace to simplify development for application developers.

-I have an Intel™ based laptop or tablet with an IPU3 running Windows™.
-Can I use libcamera to run my Webcam?
+I have an Intel™ based laptop or tablet with an IPU6, can I use it with libcamera?¶

 The Pipeline Handlers are used for managing any device specific code for a given platform.
 A ‘Simple Pipeline Handler’ is under development which will support a range of simplistic platforms with a common generic handler.